The purpose of diversity training is to educate the workforce and prevent mistreatment of members of a discriminated class.

 Sean was employed as a civilian at a military base.
 He openly advocated for LGBT equality.
 At one point, Sean forced the agency to include "sexual orientation" as an area of equal opportunity in the agency's job announcements.
 Because of his advocacy, Sean was repeatedly harassed and finally forced out of government service.

 While there has been diversity training at the top of the DoD chain, DoD has not implemented a widespread program to educate its employees about LGBT issues and sensitivity in the workforce.
+Give the rapid move to online access and methods, online diversity training offers an important alternative.

 Here is a short history of why the DoD civilian workforce has not been able to adequately enforce LGBT civil rights.